 The Kitchen.
 It’s one of the most, if not the most important space in your home.
-It’s the place where family gathers, meals are prepared, and guests are entertained.
+It’s the place where the family gathers, meals are prepared, and guests are entertained.

 The style of your kitchen says a lot about your personality and sets the tone of your home.
-Kitchen beauty is in the eye of the beholder, which is why more homeowners are investing in kitchen styles that are newer, more spacious and design-oriented.
+Kitchen beauty is in the eye of the beholder, which is why more homeowners are investing in kitchen styles that are newer, more spacious, and design-oriented.

 The National Kitchen and Bath Association found that in the year 2016, 10.2 million homeowners remodeled their kitchens.
 What about new home builds?
 They accounted for nearly one million new kitchens.